ilanpillemer/ilanpillemer.github.io/_subjects/acme.md

 NB: If you middle-click `Get` in the `+watch` window that gets created it also reruns the tests.
 This allows one to re-rerun the tests without having to do no-op edits to run the tests.

+### editinacme

+    EDITOR=editinacme

+This will result in various tools using acme as the editor, for example `git commit`.
+You need to start the `plumber` so its serving the 9p protocol for this to work.. ie just run `plumber`.

 ## You also need to add some of your own

 These are probably are not the best way of doing these things, I am still learning as I go...